Membership is open for 2019 (New cyclists from March 2019) please see below *

 Checklist of what to bring:

-Water bottle with drink (Electrolytes/Energy Mix advised)
+Water bottle with a drink (Electrolytes/Energy Mix advised)

 Food (Energy bars, gels, fig rolls, dried apricots whatever your poison)